TWan777/side/spec/bridge/README.md

 ```
  - Initilize Client

-The Light Client can be initialized through on-chain governance by specifying parameters such as `chain-id`, a trusted `Header`, `vault address`, and other relevant details.
+The Light Client can be initialized through on-chain governance by specifying parameters such as `clientId`, a trusted `Header`, `vault address`, and other relevant details.

 ```ts
 function initialClient(identifier: string, clientState: ClientState, header: Header) {}